tixte/tixte_snap_downloads/README.md

 ## Official releases for Tixte Snap

-- To install, download the latest release from the [releases page](https://github.com/tixte/Tixte-Snap-Downloads/releases)
+- For easy installation, visit the (configuration page)[https://tixte.com/dashboard/configurations] on your Tixte dashboard and download the latest release for your OS.